Painted burros, Photozozo, World Art Day 2024, and a restorative pit stop at the Valley of Fires Recreation Area.

 With the arrival of automobiles in the 1950s, passenger trains became less popular and Carrizozo’s population started to decline.
 The last passenger train passed through Carrizozo in 1968.
 This caused the Carrizozo’s population to drop to its current number of around 1,200 people.

 Today, ranching is still alive and well in the area.
-Carrizozo also relies on tourism, and it’s nationally known for its cherry cider.
-The town is also a haven for artists.
+Carrizozo also relies on tourism, and it has become a haven for artists.
 More than 100 artists call Carrizozo home.
-There’s even an “art district”, where you can visit galleries or search for painted burros.
-More on that in the section below.
+There’s even an art district, where you can visit galleries or search for painted burros, attend an annual celebration of World Art Day each April, and enjoy free music performances that are offered through the non-profit organization, Carrizozo Music.

 Valley of Fires Recreation Area